 known as “buddy letters” or “buddy statements”).

-Claims submitted with all the relevant evidence may qualify for expedited review from
+If eligible, claims submitted with all the relevant evidence may qualify for expedited review from

-This exam will generally involve a physical examination of the affected area.
+The C&P exam will generally involve a physical examination of the affected area.
 Depending

 on the type of disability you are claiming, it may also include lab work, X-rays and other diagnostic tests.
 The examiner’s goal is to establish a "snapshot" of your disability, documenting the physical effects that are observable and measurable at the time of the exam.

 A federal VA rater will be assigned to your case and will decide your claim based on the evidence submitted.
-You will be informed of the decision via mail.

 If your claim is approved, a rating will be decided based on how severe your conditions